KomodoPlatform/developer-docs/docs/notary.old/setup-Komodo-Notary-Node.md

 #### Main Server

 Komodo Notary Node currently only works on Linux.
-To setup Komodo Notary Node be sure you have a good solid server with the following minimum requirements:
+To setup Komodo Notary Node be sure you have a solid server with the following minimum requirements:

 - CPU: A good CPU (Xeon/i7)